Westchester, Los Angeles: History

+Construction of the LAX Consolidated Rent-A-Car Facility led to further mass demolitions of residential structures.
+The former Manchester Square neighborhood, a 120-acre tract spanning from Aviation to La Cienega and Arbor Vitae to Century, was acquired and demolished piecemeal beginning in 1999.
+A densely built-up area consisting of a mix of apartment complexes, duplexes, single family housing and schools, it had a population of over 7,000 in 1998 before the buyout program began.
+Because LAWA did not use eminent domain to acquire the area, remaining occupied housing coexisted with an increasing number of fenced-off vacant lots owned by LAWA for many years before the buyouts were completed.
+By 2004 nearly half the population had left, but the final buyouts and demolitions would not occur for nearly 15 years.
+In its final years, the remaining residents between the derelict properties were plagued with vandalism, illegal dumping, and an enormous homeless encampment with over 800 residents.
+In 2017 courts authorized the use of eminent domain to acquire the remaining parcels and the last owners all agreed to sell voluntarily shortly afterward.
+Combined with the 1970's expansion, this brought the total number of Westchester residents displaced by LAX construction to well over 20,000.

 Home prices rose 25 percent in 2013–14 while most southern California communities were recovering much more slowly.
 A major factor has been the influx of technology companies (including Hulu, Google, and Snap, Inc.) in Playa Vista as the Silicon Beach phenomenon in west Los Angeles has spread.
 The community also experienced a boom in home additions or complete rehabilitation of traditional postwar ranch-style houses into larger two-story homes.
 The Howard Hughes Center was a significant addition to the neighborhood in 2001 next to the San Diego Freeway.
 Development continued until by 2015 the complex had 1.3 million square feet of office space (1300000 sqft) in high-rise buildings, 3,200 apartments, and an updated, renovated shopping mall.

 Since 2013, The cost of living in Westchester has continued to increase.
 In April 2017, the median sales price for single-family homes in April was $1.21 million - a 27% increase from a year prior.